PlayStation Vita Architecture (Part 1)

 All in all, this means the compiler will need to work harder optimising the code, but it still makes you wonder why ARM’s engineers ended up complicating things to absurd levels.
 In my opinion, I believe NEON was rushed to rapidly counter Wireless MMX (Intel’s proprietary SIMD extension for the XScale, released a year before) as ARM didn’t enjoy seeing Intel bundling exclusive instructions only available on the XScale [15].
 This is also complemented by the fact the official documentation on Cortex’s timings was hurried as well [16].

-Another popular product from ARM, the AMBA protocol designed for interconnecting components, carries forward with the Cortex-A9.
-Still in its third revision, the AXI subset was selected for interfacing the cores and external components outside the MPCore cluster.
+Another popular product from ARM, the AMBA specification designed for interconnecting components, carries forward with the Cortex-A9.
+Within its third revision, the AXI protocol was selected for interfacing the cores within the MPCore cluster.
 Curiously enough, it’s the same choice found in the ARM11 and its well-known adopter, the Nintendo 3DS.

 Envisioning the future